dandavison/notes/pages/group_theory/harvard_e122_homework.md

 \end{align*}
 $$

+The theory of quotient groups involves identifying establishing a group structure on a set of cosets of a normal subgroup: this set of cosets is then a quotient group $G/H$.
+There's a homomorphism $f:G \rightarrow G/H$ defined by
+$f(g) =$ (coset containing $g$), and the multiplication law between cosets is

+(coset containing $g$) x (coset containing $g'$) = (coset containing $gg'$)

+The normal subgroup is the kernel of this homomorphism, since $f(1)$ = (coset containing $1$) = $1H$.

 So we have a subgroup $H$ of the group $G$ of real upper-triangular 2x2 matrices.
-The theory of quotient groups involves identifying establishing a group structure on a set of cosets of a normal subgroup: this set of cosets is then a quotient group.
 We've determined that the normal subgroup is $H$, a particular subset of real upper-triangular matrices.
 Each coset is therefore, for some fixed $g \in G$, the set of matrices that can be obtained by multiplying $g$ by some $h \in H$.
 So there are infinitely many cosets and each has infinitely many elements.
 Each coset contains matrices of the form

 $$
 \begin{align*}